wendyverdonk93/docs/content/integrations/plugins/oscommerce/manual.md

  1. Unpack the content of the .ZIP file in the root of your webshop.

 ### 3. Configuration
-1. Login into your backend and navigate to _Modules->Payment_
+1. Login into your backend and navigate to _Modules→Payment_
 2. Click _Install modules_ in the upper right corner
 3. Enter your API key. {{% account_info %}} The other fields can be filled according to your own wishes.